Robust Elicitable Functionals: Elicitability and robust elicitable functionals

 \end{theorem}

-\textit{Proof} Let $Y $ have cdf $F$ under $\P$ and denote its (not-necessarily continuous) probability density function (pdf) by $f$, such that e.g., $\E[Y] = \int y f(y)\, \nu(dy)$, and where integration is tacitly assumed to be over the support of $Y$.
+\textit{Proof} Let $Y $ have cdf $F$ under $\P$ and denote its (not-necessarily continuous) probability density function (pdf) by $f$, such that e.g. $\E[Y] = \int y f(y)\, \nu(dy)$, where integration is tacitly assumed to be over the support of $Y$, which we denote by $\supp(Y)$, and where $\nu$ is either the counting or the Lebesgue measure, depending whether $Y$ is a continuous or discrete rv.
 Then, the inner problem of \eqref{opt:KL} can be written as an optimisation problem over densities as follows

-The above optimisation problem admits the Lagrangian with Lagrange parameters $\eta_1, \eta_2 \ge 0$, and $\eta_3(y)\ge0$, for all $y \in \R$, as
+The above optimisation problem admits the Lagrangian with Lagrange parameters $\eta_1, \eta_2 \ge 0$, and $\eta_3(y)\ge0$, for all $y \in \supp(Y)$, as